hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Using Wakanda Studio
 ====================

-Once you have opened your solution in Wakanda Studio, click on the PaaS extension button in the toolbar and select the ``update`` menu item.
+Once you have opened your solution in Wakanda Studio, click on the Cloud extension button in the toolbar and select the ``update`` menu item.

 .. image:: images/studio_update_menu.png